AnhQuoc533/aws-ml-workflow/2-ml-workflow/console-tutorial.md

 No worries, this tutorial will help you set up an ML workflow with ASL along the way:
 1. Head to Step Functions using the search bar and in the left navigation sidebar, select *State machines*.
 2. Click the *Create state machine* button.
 3. In the pop-up window, select *Create from blank*, give a unique name for your state machine, and select *Standard* for *State machine type*.
+Finally, click on the *Continue* button.
 <p align="center"><img src="img/state-machine.png"></p>

-4. Take a look at the workflow in the picture below.
-Now, use the search bar in the left sidebar and find the illustrated states and drag them onto the graph canvas to create the corresponding workflow.
+4. Take a look at the picture below.
+Now, use the search bar in the left sidebar of the console, find the illustrated states, and drag them onto the graph canvas to create the corresponding workflow.
 Rename each state as needed.
 <p align="center"><img src="img/stepfunctions-graph.png"></p>

 5. Click on the first state.
 In the *Configuration* tab, scroll down and check the option *Wait for task to complete*.
 <p align="center"><img src="img/sync.png" width="60%"></p>

 6. Go to the *Arguments & Output* tab, remove text in the *Arguments* field and write below text instead.
 You will gradually add more fields to correctly configure this state.
-For more information about SageMaker AI CreateProcessingJob's arguments, go [here](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateProcessingJob.html).
+For more information about CreateProcessingJob's arguments, go [here](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateProcessingJob.html).
 <p align="center"><img src="img/arg-config.png" width="60%"></p>

 ```JSON